Firesphere/silverstripe-newsmodule/README.md

 * Selectively disable comments on items, useful for when a commenting-war commences.
 Just disable for that specific item and you're set.
 * Show random items below a post.
 Or not.
 Or related items.
 Or both.
 Or none.
 Have it your way!
 * Set the publish-date.
 If, for example, you want to post after a three-date event, but update your item during the event.
 Note, you still have to check the Publish-checkbox and it won't auto-tweet (yet).
+* The publish-date is the date on the frontpage.
+Sorting via PublishFrom is leveled above the Created, unless it's null.
+* Slideshow option.
+Just add pictures and use [slideshow] in your $Content

 ## Demo of frontend